-Transmission of material in this release is embargoed USDL-13-1102
+Transmission of material in this release is embargoed until USDL-14-1796

-Total nonfarm payroll employment increased by 175,000 in May, and the
+Total nonfarm payroll employment increased by 248,000 in September, and the

-unemployment rate was essentially unchanged at 7.6 percent, the U.S. Bureau of Labor Statistics
+unemployment rate declined to 5.9 percent, the U.S. Bureau of Labor Statistics

 reported today.
-Employment rose in professional and business services, food services
+Employment increased in professional and business services,

 Household Survey Data

 In September, the unemployment rate declined by 0.2 percentage point to 5.9